 In 2006, Permatil (a Timor-Leste NGO) first published The Tropical Permaculture Guidebook – a practical reference for implementing permaculture techniques in tropical climates.
 The book has since been reprinted several times and is used by numerous international NGOs, including GTZ, World Vision and Oxfam.

-Our contribution to the partnership also includes the development of the communications tools and the crowd-funding campaign.
+Our contribution to the partnership also includes the development of the communications tools and the crowd-funding campaigns.
 We’ve created a website, campaign branding and supporting social media pages to kickstart the project’s funding and establish widespread support.

 Funding is continually being sought to update, extend and republish the book in both print and digital formats.
 The new international edition will enable more people across the developing world to build knowledge around sustainability and food security.